nekox127/DH-Tools-Methods_GroupE/README.md

 ## Project Overview

 This project aims to analyze data provided by the Texas Department of Criminal Justice (TDCJ) on Death Row inmates.
 The existing datasets on [Kaggle](https://www.kaggle.com/datasets/samerhijjazi/death-row-inmates-last-statements-texas-2020/data) by Samar Hijjazi (Hijjazi, 2020) and Nguyen (Nguyen, 2017) provide valuable information but are outdated and lack some crucial details.
 To address these limitations, we plan to build upon and enhance the existing datasets.
+We have employed web scraping techniques to update the data, and manually inputted essential information, including 'Level (Highest Grade Completed)', 'Date of Offense', and 'Prior Occupation'.

 ## Dataset Variables

 Our dataset includes the following variables:

-- Last Name
-- First Name
 - TDCJ Number
 - Age
 - Date Executed